-Are you struggling to get new patients?
+Are you struggling to get new dental patients?
 Are your competitors crushing you online?
-You need dental SEO experts on your practice team.
+You need dental SEO experts on your dental practice team.

 Please allow me a moment of your time to explain why: